Traffic regulation orders

-Most Traffic Regulation Orders are created with input from local communities and the police, to address specific traffic congestion or quality of life issues.
+Most TROs are created with input from local communities and the police, to address specific traffic congestion or quality of life issues.

 View active orders and comment on proposed traffic orders in your area.